 You need to understand how MySQL’s indexes work, and how InnoDB’s are different from other storage engines, such as MyISAM, because if you don’t, you can’t design tables effectively.

 All indexes are B-trees.
 In InnoDB, the primary key’s leaf nodes are the data.
 Secondary indexes have a pointer to the data at their leaf nodes.
-A picture is worth a thousand words, so here’s a diagram of the table structure I’ll use later on in this article (click through to see it full size):
+A picture is worth a thousand words, so here’s a diagram of the table structure I’ll use later on in this article.

 Here’s a picture of the equivalent table structure, using the MyISAM engine.
 Notice how different it is from InnoDB!
 This is the same table, it’s just a different storage engine.